Golden Gate University: Rankings

-TaxTalent ranked Golden Gate University the highest-regarded MS Tax program in the United States along with DePaul University, which tied for first place.
-The results were based on the responses of 127 heads of corporate tax departments across the country.
+In 2025, U.S. News & World Report did not rank Golden Gate University's undergraduate programs.
+The only Graduate School Rankings by U.S. News were for the Golden Gate University School of Law (No.178-196 out of 196, bottom 8% at most, and which school discontinued its JD program beginning November 30, 2023), and its Public Affairs Program (tied for No.247 out of 271 programs).

 Administration

 At its incorporation as a separate institution from the YMCA in 1923, the college governance was divided between a four-member (increased to nine members in 1948) Board of Governors, which ran educational programs of the college including the conferral of degrees, and a five-member Board of Trustees to hold the college property.
-The appointments of the Director, Governors and trustees were made by the San Francisco YMCA.
-A 1948 reorganization raised the Director of Education to President, the incumbent Director, Nagel T. Miner (since 1931), becoming President.
-In September 1949 the Board of Governors and Board of Trustees were merged, with all current trustees retiring, and the members of the Board of Governors being elected onto the Board of Trustees, which had 14 members out of a possible maximum of 21 members.
+The appointments of the director, governors and trustees were made by the San Francisco YMCA.
+A 1948 reorganization raised the director of education to president, the incumbent director, Nagel T. Miner (since 1931), becoming president.
+In September 1949 the board of governors and board of trustees were merged, with all current trustees retiring, and the members of the board of governors being elected onto the board of trustees, which had 14 members out of a possible maximum of 21 members.

 Currently, the university is managed by a self-sustaining board of trustees of between 15 and 20 members.
 Trustees serve 3-year terms with one-third up for election annually.
 The president of the university and the president of the Alumni Association hold voting seats on the board.
-Additionally, there are four non-voting ex officio members, the President of the Student Government, the President of the Student Bar Association (law school student government); the President of the University Faculty Senate, and the Chair of the Law Faculty.
+Additionally, there are four non-voting ex officio members, the President of the Student Government, the President of the Student Bar Association (law school student government); the President of the University Faculty Senate, and the chair of the law faculty.
 The trustees are selected from the worlds of business, law, accounting, taxation, and philanthropy.
 Since 2003 the majority of trustees have been alumni of the university.
 Of the current trustees all but three have at least one academic degree (excluding honorary degrees) from GGU.

-The day-to-day operation of the university is in the hands of a president, provost, vice-presidents, and the deans of the schools (Accounting, Business, Law, Undergraduate Studies, Taxation, and Technology).
+The day-to-day operation of the university is in the hands of a president, provost, vice-presidents, and the deans of the schools (Accounting, Business, Law, Undergraduate Studies, and Taxation).

 Presidents

-Prior to 1948, the top executive was called the Educational Director.
+Before 1948, the top executive was called the educational director.